Neural Embeddings for Web Testing: Related Work

 \subsection{Automated Near-Duplicate Detection}

-Regarding detection of near-duplicates \textit{within} the same AUT, Crescenzi et al.~\cite{Crescenzi:2005:CWP:1086628.1086630} propose a structural abstraction for web pages and a clustering algorithm based on such abstraction.
+Regarding detection of near-duplicates \textit{within} the same app, Crescenzi et al.~\cite{Crescenzi:2005:CWP:1086628.1086630} propose a structural abstraction for web pages and a clustering algorithm based on such abstraction.
 Di Lucca et al.~\cite{WESS01a,10.1109/CMPSAC.2002.1045051} evaluate the Levenshtein distance and the tag frequency for detecting near-duplicate web pages.
 Stocco et al.~\cite{2016-Stocco-ICWE} use clustering on structural features as a post-processing technique to discard near-duplicates in crawl models.
-Corazza et al.~\cite{corazza} propose the usage of tree kernels, functions that compute the similarity between tree-structured objects, to detect near-duplicates.
+Corazza et al.~\cite{corazza} propose the usage of tree kernels.

-Concerning detection of near-duplicates \textit{across} AUTs, researchers mainly considered clustering techniques on raw structural features~\cite{Henzinger:2006:FNW:1148170.1148222,Manku:2007:DNW:1242572.1242592,Fetterly,Ramaswamy:2004:ADF:988672.988732,WESS01a,10.1109/CMPSAC.2002.1045051,Crescenzi:2005:CWP:1086628.1086630,2016-Stocco-ICWE}.
+Concerning detection of near-duplicates \textit{across} apps, researchers considered clustering techniques on raw structural features~\cite{Henzinger:2006:FNW:1148170.1148222,Manku:2007:DNW:1242572.1242592,Fetterly,Ramaswamy:2004:ADF:988672.988732,WESS01a,10.1109/CMPSAC.2002.1045051,Crescenzi:2005:CWP:1086628.1086630,2016-Stocco-ICWE}.
 Other works, such as the one by Henzinger~\cite{Henzinger:2006:FNW:1148170.1148222}, use shingles, i.e., $n$-grams composed of contiguous subsequences of tokens, to ascertain the similarity between web pages.
 Manku et al.~\cite{Manku:2007:DNW:1242572.1242592} use \texttt{simhash} to detect near-duplicates in the context of information retrieval, plagiarism, and spam detection.
-Yandrapally and Mesbah~\cite{Yandrapally-TSE} use web page fragments in which they combine both visual and structural features to detect near-duplicates.

-In this paper, we consider HTML neural embeddings to train an ML classifier for near-duplicate detection and we illustrate that its usage for functional testing of web apps outperforms state-of-the-art techniques~\cite{2020-Yandrapally-ICSE}.
+In this paper, we consider neural embeddings to train an SNN-based classifier for near-duplicate detection, and we illustrate that its usage for functional testing of web apps outperforms state-of-the-art techniques.